Impact Workshop (6): The Australian Research Impact Pathway: A Case Study of Next Generation EdTech

 Impact is a key element of the University's knowledge exchange (KE) strategy.
 Since 2012/13, the University Grants Committee (UGC) requires each UGC-funded institution to submit up to 5 impact case studies that are underpinned by excellent research as part of the knowledge transfer/KE annual report each year.
 The format is similar to the impact case study template of the UK Research Excellence Framework (REF) 2014.

-It is also important to note that in the Panel-Specific Assessment Criteria for the UGC RAE 2014 issued in September 2013, all the Panels included under the "Esteem" measure some elements relating to KE/technology transfer.
+It is also important to note that in the Panel-Specific Assessment Criteria for the UGC RAE 2014, all the Panels included under the "Esteem" measure some elements relating to KE/technology transfer.
 This suggests that the next Hong Kong RAE will likely require evidence of impact and the UK experience indicates that now is the time to start collecting evidence of such impacts.

-The Knowledge Exchange Office is organizing workshops to be conducted by researchers who have hands-on experience in preparing impact statements and impact case studies for the UK REF 2014 or research councils overseas.
-The workshops will be of interest not only to colleagues who want to maximize the impact of their research, but also to those who co-ordinate research developments and research assessment in Faculties.
+The Knowledge Exchange Office is organising workshops to be conducted by researchers who have hands-on experience in preparing impact statements and impact case studies for the UK REF 2014 or research councils overseas.
+The workshops will be of interest not only to colleagues who want to maximise the impact of their research, but also to those who co-ordinate research developments and research assessment in Faculties.